 Today was Day Two of semi-finals.
-We chose the time slot of 12:30 pm for our practice run.
-This gave us enough time to go to the kiddie pool and practice with the torpedo target.
-One important goal of our 12:30 practice run was to determine the approximate location of the octagon.
+We chose the time slot of 12:30 pm for our practice run, which gave us enough time to go to the kiddie pool and practice with the torpedo target.
+One important goal of our practice run was to determine the approximate location of the octagon.
 We also tested a new filtering system for torpedo detection (for open and closed holes) and made sure our sonar system still worked after the flood.
 Thankfully, it did!
 Our practice run went well, and our robot was able to complete all the tasks we wanted.

 We then went back to the kiddie pool to practice torpedo target shooting (once again!).
 The water in the pool was absolutely freezing.
 We are forever grateful for our MVP, Gab, who entered the pool wearing more clothing than one would usually go into a pool with.
 He was equipped with a t-shirt, a hat, and a pair of socks in an attempt to shield his precious skin from the sun and prevent his days-old sunburn from getting worse.
 Gab looked absolutely thrilled to be trapped in the pool for hours!